brillout/goldpage/docs/readme.template.md

 }
 ~~~

-You can even render your page to HTML only:
+You can also render your page to HTML only:

 ~~~js
 import React from 'react';